 - Manager, Market Intelligence

 - Reporting Analyst

 - Director, Global Intelligence

 Are There Job Opportunities for Business Intelligence Analysts?

-In 2016, there was an estimated number of 287,200 jobs in the United States for Business Intelligence Analyst.
+In the United States, there were 287,200 jobs for Business Intelligence Analyst in 2016.
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 26,600 new jobs for Business Intelligence Analyst by 2026.
 There will be an estimated 22,400 positions for Business Intelligence Analyst per year.

 The states with the most job growth for Business Intelligence Analyst are Washington, Utah, and Nevada.
 Watch out if you plan on working in Alaska, Maryland, or Mississippi.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Business Intelligence Analysts is somewhere between $47,350 and $144,820.

 Business Intelligence Analysts who work in District of Columbia, Maryland, or New Hampshire, make the highest salaries.